isl-org/Open3D/docs/compilation.rst

 .. tip:: This can save a lot of time on Windows where it can be particularly difficult to install the Open3D dependencies.

-.. note:: Enabling these build options may increase the compilation time substantially.
+.. note:: Enabling these build options may increase the compilation time.

 OpenMP
 ======